zellwk/zellwk.com/src/posts/2021-01-20-year-end-review-2020.md

 What's funny to me is I didn't know what I was doing.

 I didn't have a content plan.
 I was mostly writing tutorials about stuff that I worked on and found it helpful to share with others.
-Many of my top posts came from Node/Express/Backend related articles — which I spent a considerable amount of time playing with this year.
+Many of my top posts came from Node/Express/Backend-related articles — which I spent a considerable amount of time playing with this year.

 <figure role="figure">
   <img src="/images/2021/review/top-articles.png" alt="">
 </figure>

-This confirms a pain point I have experienced while researching on Node — there are not enough guides to help people build a solid backend in a step-by-step manner.
+This confirms a pain point I experienced while researching on Node — there are not enough guides to help people build a solid backend in a step-by-step manner.
 Maybe I should do a Node course or a MongoDB course? 🤔.

 ### Investments